 Materia Abierta is a collective effort developed with Ana Rivera, Eva Posas, Zoë Heyn-Jones, and Mayté Valencia.
 The program has been curated by Nataliza Zuluaga (2019), Mônica Hoff and Eva Posas (2021), Sara Garzón (2022), Jorge González Santos (2023), Camila Marambio (2024).
 It has been hosted by Universidad Nacional Autónoma de México (UNAM), Museo Tamayo, Museo Universitario Arte Contemporáneo (MUAC), Casa del Lago UNAM and supported by organizations such as Cátedra Max Aub, Programa Arte Ciencia y Tecnología (ACT), KADIST, NORO, PEANA, and Universidad de Monterrey UDEM.

 This essay explores the ever-evolving geometry of the Rio Grande/Río Bravo and with it of the U.S.-Mexico border.
 It revises the history of its persistent transformation and the implications of the river performing as border technology — one that expands and contracts beyond the immediacy of human temporal and spatial scales.
 The border is permanently negotiated where each act of measurement allows for the recalibration of the authority exercised over it.
-Such instability, paradoxically, generates the conditions that are used to justify the application of force — the operational regimes that violently reinforce the river as an artificial limit.
+Such instability, paradoxically, generates the conditions that are used to justify the application of force on its limits — the operational regimes that violently reinforce the river as an artificial boundary.

 Published by The Serving Library Edited by Francesca Bertolotti-Bailey, Stuart Bertolotti-Bailey, Vincenzo Latronico, David Reinfurt, and Robert Wiesenberger